dappsar/blockchains-based-on-execution-types/README.md

 * Prioritizes heterogeneous validators (constrained CPU and storage)

 ## [SUI](https://sui.io/)
 SUI is a permissionless PoS L1 blockchain, created by [Mysten Labs](https://mystenlabs.com/).
-Sui’s object-centric architecture provides horizontal scalability, that it claims is vital to capturing the next billions Web3 users.
+Sui’s object-centric architecture provides horizontal scalability, which it claims is vital to capturing the next billions Web3 users.
 Sui allows causally unrelated transactions to build a parallelized agreement, increasing scalability.

 * Programming language: [Move](https://github.com/diem/move) (Rust-based, designed by Diem)
 * Consensus: PoS
-* Sui plans to shard data storage efficiently, and scale its resources horizontally.
+* Sui plans to shard data storage efficiently and scale its resources horizontally.

 ## [zkSync](https://zksync.io/)
 Created by [Matter Labs](https://matter-labs.io/), zkSync is one of the most anticipated zkEVM projects.
 Boasting 2,000 transactions per second, a 10-minute processing time between the rollup and Ethereum mainnet, and no upper bound limit to the value the rollup can securely handle. zkSync adopts the Type-4 approach, supporting compatibility with Solidity and Vyper, Ethereum's coding languages. zkSync 1.0 is already live, having processed about four million transactions.
 EVM-compatible ZK rollup powered by a zkEVM.